What To Look For When Purchasing a Business For Sale.

 - Government documentation required for employers on its employees

-In most business sales, the seller assumes responsibility for any taxes which are payable in connection with sale of the business assets.
+In most business sales, the seller assumes responsibility for any taxes which are payable in connection with the sale of the business assets.
 Make sure that taxes are prorated to the date of closing with respect to the real estate sale.
 In this process the buyer may ask the seller for appropriate tax documents including:

 - Prior year federal and state tax returns